Flags of the Ottoman Empire: Crescent and star flag

+The star and crescent design appears on Ottoman flags beginning in the late 18th or early 19th century.
+The white star and crescent moon with a red background was introduced as the flag of the Ottoman Empire in 1844.

 Source of the Star and Crescent symbol

 It has been suggested that the star-and-crescent used in Ottoman flags of the 19th century had been adopted from the Byzantine.
 Franz Babinger (1992) suggests this possibility, noting that the crescent alone has a much older tradition also with Turkic tribes in the interior of Asia.
 The crescent and star is found on the coinage of Byzantium since the 4th century BC and was depicted on Byzantine Empire's coins and shields of Christian warrior saints till the 13th century.
 Parsons (2007) notes that the star and crescent was not a widespread motive on the coinage of Byzantium at the time of the Ottoman conquest.
 Turkish historians tend to stress the antiquity of the crescent (not star-and-crescent) symbol among the early Turkic states in Asia.

 Imperial standards

 The imperial standard displayed the sultan's tughra, often on a pink or bright red background.

 The standard used by the last Caliph, Abdulmejid II (between 19 November 1922 – 3 March 1924) consisted of a green flag with a star and crescent in white on a red oval background within a rayed ornament, all in white.